Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 Once you’ve nailed every step of this internal link strategy, you will be rewarded with better rankings for your key pages.

 It’s not a secret that backlinks are still the backbone of any large scale SEO effort.
-Remember that links from outside sources tell Google that someone else considers your content to be helpful.
+Links from outside sources tell Google that someone else considers your content to be helpful.
 That's part of a good user experience.
 Some experts even claim that as much as 75% of SEO is off-page, and backlinks are still one of the top ranking factors.

 That doesn't just mean that Google rewards those with the most backlinks.
 Context matters.